GatorGauge/GatorGauge/README.md

 ## Config.ini

 Default Variables.
 Do not place the variables inside of "".
-Since the config.ini file contains sensitive information due to the token, it is not supplied in this repository.
-However, the program will automatically create one for you upon first execution and prompt you to fill in the values.
-Token and Project must receive valid inputs in order for the program to download any repositories.
-These values can be edited from the command line with the command:
+The program will automatically create one for you upon first execution and prompt you to fill in the values.Project must receive valid inputs in order for the program to download any repositories.
+This values can be edited from the command line with the command:

 ```
 config edit